Expectancy theory

-Expectancy theory is about the mental processes regarding choice, or choosing.
-It explains the processes that an individual undergoes to make choices.
-In the study of organizational behavior, expectancy theory is a motivation theory first proposed by Victor Vroom of the Yale School of Management.
+Expectancy theory is a motivation theory concerned with mental processes regarding choice, or choosing.
+First proposed by Victor Vroom of the Yale School of Management in 1964, it aims to explain the processes that an individual undergoes to make choices.
+In relation to the study of organizational behavior, the theory stresses "the need for organizations to relate rewards directly to performance and to ensure that the rewards provided are deserved and wanted by the recipients".

-Victor H. Vroom (1964) defines motivation as a process governing choices among alternative forms of voluntary activities, a process controlled by the individual.
+Vroom defines motivation as a process governing choices among alternative forms of voluntary activities, a process controlled by the individual.
 The individual makes choices based on estimates of how well the expected results of a given behavior are going to match up with or eventually lead to the desired results.
 Motivation is a product of the individual's expectancy that a certain effort will lead to the intended performance, the instrumentality of this performance to achieving a certain result, and the desirability of this result for the individual, known as valence.

 Author

 In 1964, Victor H. Vroom developed the expectancy theory through his study of the motivations behind decision-making.
 This theory is relevant to the study of management.